Pear Almond Galette

 This recipe was inspired by the new Simple Bites Kitchen cookbook.
 If you are not already a fan of Aimee over at Simple Bites, you need to be.
 She’s one of my favorite blogs and I’ve been reading it for years.
 Her second cookbook just came out and it’s full of amazing cozy family-friendly recipes.
 I adapted her recipe for apple galette with pears.
 Grab a copy of this must-have book on Amazon.

-In a medium bowl, cream together the butter and a 1/3 cup of the brown sugar.
+- In a medium bowl, cream together the butter and a 1/3 cup of the brown sugar.
 Add in 1 egg and beat until smooth.
-Finally add in the almond meal and flour and mix until a smooth paste forms.
+Finally, add the almond meal and flour and mix until smooth paste forms.

 MAKING THIS RECIPE?
 Share it with us on Instagram using #aclassictwist so we can see what you are baking up in your kitchen!